tongvtdan/apillis-mfg/docs/database-schema.md

     participant WF as Workflow System
     participant PROJ as Projects
     participant HIST as Stage History
+    participant SUB as Sub-Stages
+    participant PROG as Sub-Stage Progress
     participant NOT as Notifications
     participant METRICS as Metrics System